Skip to navigation Skip to content

 Release of information to the notifiable person

-After an advance payment (AP) has been made by the compensation payer, details of the claim can only be discussed with the injured person, claimant or their authorised third party.
+After an advance payment (AP) has been made by the notifiable person, details of the claim can only be discussed with the injured person, claimant or their authorised third party.

-Medicare Compensation Recovery cannot release a copy of the Medicare history statement to the compensation payer, but the compensation payer may apply to the Information Release team for this information.
+Medicare Compensation Recovery cannot release a copy of the Medicare history statement to the notifiable person, but the notifiable person may apply to the Information Release team for this information.
 The Information Release Team must have a signed authority from the injured person or claimant to release the information.

-Where AP has not been received at judgment or settlement, and there is no valid Notice of past benefits (NOPB), a Notice to claimant (NTC) is sent to the injured person or claimant, and when returned, a Notice of charge (NOC) will be issued to the compensation payer.
+Where an AP has not been received at judgment or settlement, and there is no valid Notice of past benefits (NOPB), a Notice to claimant (NTC) is sent to the injured person or claimant, and when returned, a Notice of charge (NOC) will be issued to the notifiable person.

 Updating or revoking authority

 When recording details in the claimant fields in MCRS a unique relationship must be selected.
-The authorisation end date must be added before a new authorisation can be added.
+When an existing authority has been replaced by a new authorised third party, an authorisation end date must be added before a new authorisation can be added.

 Authorised third party

-The injured person or claimant must advise the agency if they no longer authorise the release of their information to the third party.
-This can be done verbally or in writing.
-The authority continues to apply to a claim until revoked, even after the claim has been closed.
+The injured person or claimant must advise the agency if they no longer authorise the release of their information to a third party.
+The injured person can notify the agency of this verbally or in writing.
+An authority continues to apply to a claim until revoked, even after the claim has been closed.

 An authorised third party can also notify the agency that they no longer represent the injured person or claimant, verbally or in writing.